Updated: 3 hours ago

 This article will explain the answer to this question.

-As detailed in CovertSwarm’s recent What is Penetration Testing? and The Importance of Penetration Testing articles, pen testing is a simulated cyber-attack.
+As detailed in CovertSwarm’s recent What is Penetration Testing? article, pen testing is a simulated cyber-attack.
 It is performed against an organisation’s IT network, web applications or other technology systems by an individual, or team of security specialists, whose engagement is authorised by the organisation and designed to validate the security of its various internal and external assets.

 Penetration testing is delivered using a defined methodology and is normally staffed by a certified penetration tester who is well-versed in most common and relevant penetration testing concepts.

 So far, so clear, and it would be natural to believe that ‘value’ is therefore delivered as a result of such expert cyber engagement that is founded upon tried-and-tested schools of thinking and approach?
 This belief, however, is often far from the reality of what value, if any, actually materialises from traditional pentest engagements:

 Penetration testing is a fascinating, technical and complex industry to operate within, and the pen test industry is filled with talented people who have established globally-agreed and adopted methodologies and approaches and developed the talent to back their delivery through commercial means.

 So, what is the fundamental problem with penetration testing and why does it struggle to deliver the value expected?

 The issues is that penetration testing has become outdated.
 It was designed for a time where we were all based in physical office locations, with on-premises server rooms or data centres that sat quietly behind firewalls within demilitarized zone (DMZ) networks that protected our critical assets and other internet-exposed services.
 Our perimeter network and – critically - our attack surface rarely changed.
 We updated our public web applications infrequently, our operating systems and applications even less frequently, and the ‘pace’ of technology change was glacial in comparison to the environment within which we all recognise our commercial world to exist today.